-What exactly does the Catholic Church teach about sex, Marriage, Divorce, and Annulments?
+What exactly does the Catholic Church teach about sex, marriage, divorce, and annulments?
 This article is a first step towards understanding Catholic teaching about these emotional and complicated topics.
-Other Catholic resources on marriage, divorce and annulments are noted below.

 Lots of people are angry with the Catholic Church.
 Sometimes it is because of inexcusable faults and sins of certain Catholic leaders, ordained and lay.